Help Centre · Email

 Simple Settings

-Simple Settings — Spam Protection with ON, OFF, Recommended, Strict, and Relaxed options
+Simple Settings — Spam Protection with ON, OFF, Recommended, Strict, and Relaxed presets

 Spam protection can: